 I’ll never forget doing a dinner cruise from Maalaea Harbor on a beautiful afternoon.
 We cruised out with cocktails, watched whales, and enjoyed fun, island music during a perfect Maui sunset.

 We started getting chummy with some nearby passengers, as one does after a few drinks.
 These tourists were American and very nice.
 At one point, the mother in the group looked up at our new wind farm and scoffed.
 She said, “It’s really a shame that they have those there.
 They’re so ugly, and they really take away from this place.”
-I wanted to slap her.

-instead, I sat there and thought about what she said.
+I sat there and thought about what she said.
 I was too nice, and too happy at that moment, to confront her about how stupid she sounded.
 I regret having not said something to her.
 This was my chance to educate this woman and her family as to the importance of abandoning fossil fuels for cleaner energies.

 It’s amazing that a person can one moment comment on the beauty of the atmosphere and nearby whales, then comment on an eye-sore that is the future of keeping her coming back.
 If we keep spewing out pollution, the Humpbacks will find somewhere else to vacation, and so will our tourism.